- “F-You, Pay Me.” How to Get Paid to Write - November 14, 2019

 Do I Recommend Grammarly?

 The plagiarism checker is very accurate, and I’m a huge fan of how Grammarly presents its findings.
-It’s more than just a checker, it tries to educate, which I really appreciate.
+It’s more than just a spell checker — it tries to educate, which I really appreciate.

-It might be a bit pricey for your average college student, but if they can afford it, I could see this being a tremendous tool to use in crafting the perfect term paper.
+It might be a bit pricey for your average college student.
+But if they can afford it, I could see this being a tremendous tool to use in crafting your next term paper.